 "Yeah, nah.
 Tell you what, though, I can make you into a constellation, yeah?
 I think that's a pretty good deal.
 All the best heroes get constellations.
 Who doesn't want that, eh?"

 "No one wants to be a fucking constellation, you demented old pagan!
 Just put me back."

 Zeus took a deep breath.
 "I am way too old for this shit.
 Okay, screw fate, screw philosophy.
 Let's talk about respect.
 You've never shown me any."

 "How much have you shown me?
 You think you can get respect without showing any?"

 "I. Am.
 ZEUS!"
 A lightning bolt crashed down from the blue heaven, engulfing the old man from his grey hair to his sandals.
 Electricity blazed from his eyes and ran up and sparked across his beard.
 The plastic of the hose nozzle melted, turning into an orange lump in his hand.

 "Zeus.
 The Zeus.
 Respect flows to me, not from me.
 Do you get that?
-You're a barrista at a hardware store and I'm the ruler of the gods.
+You're a barrista at a fucking hardware store cafe and I'm the ruler of the gods.
 What part of that do you not understand?"